MetehanBolat/ghostapp-ha/README.md

 $ "yes"
 $ Apply complete!
 Resources: 38 added, 0 changed, 0 destroyed.
 ```

+## Intro
+This repo contains assets for multi-regional, highly-available, scalable and secure [ghost](https://docs.ghost.org) deployment.
+Modules require primary and secondary Azure regions.
+Deploys geo-replicated database and storage resources to primary location.
+Azure FrontDoor load balances the traffic with 70%/30% primary/secondary distribution.
+Deployment uses application and database layer version defined below.
+ - Docker/ghost:alpine-4.16.0
+ - MySQL 5.7
+The solution also contains a function app that can purge all content in the MySQL database.
+Regarding node.js [application artifact](./tf/storage/artifacts) is set for FunctionApp package location and accessed securely.

 ## Table of Contents
 - [Architecture overview](./NCA-HA-Architecture.pdf) : Overview of NCA deployment